aqdamaslam/How-To-Pull-AWS-S3-Data-Using-Lambda/README.md

 # How-To-Pull-AWS-S3-Data-Using-Lambda
-How to fetch S3 data using AWS Lambda
+How to fetch S3 data (.csv) using AWS Lambda